thaisqa/web-python-robotframework/tests/README.md

 $ pip install robotframework
 OR
 $ pip3 install robotframework

 $ pip install --upgrade robotframework-seleniumlibrary OR
-$ pip install --upgrade robotframework-seleniumlibrary
+$ pip3 install --upgrade robotframework-seleniumlibrary

+$ pip install robotframework-faker
+OR
+$ pip3 install robotframework-faker

 - Download the ChromeDriver: https://chromedriver.chromium.org/downloads
 extract the folder and copy the chromedriver file and paste in user folder